Decentralised News Logo

 Coinstore offers a wide range of cryptocurrencies, spot and futures markets, and a user-friendly interface.
 For traders seeking early-stage altcoins or quick access to diverse tokens, Coinstore can appear attractive.

-However, serious concerns exist around liquidity depthtransparency of reservesuser reviews reporting withdrawal issues, and regulatory status — making it a high-risk exchange.
+Some users have raised concerns around liquidity depthtransparency of reservesuser reviews reporting withdrawal issues, and regulatory status — making it a moderate-risk exchange.
 It may be suitable only for small speculative trades or short-term trading, never for storing large balances.

 Best For: